 Microdosing can affect your personality.
 The idea then is not to change drastically, to become a completely different person.
 But it can have subtle effects on your outlook on life and on how you deal with what comes your way.
 You may gain more energy or become a little less shy.
 So it doesn’t have to be a big impact.
 In fact, microdosing can help you feel more like yourself.

-Taking microdoses of psychedelics gives you the ability to address certain symptoms.
+Taking microdoses of psychedelic drugs gives you the opportunity to address certain symptoms that can harm your mental health.
 These may have to do with your personality.
 Someone who is shy may suffer from anxiety.
 Microdosing can also help with depression, stress, or just feeling like you can’t handle life well.

 Research on microdosing is not yet being done on a large scale.
 And the studies that are available are often focused on specific complaints (for example, pain or depression).
 It is not yet known what influence microdosing has on personality.
 It is clear that normal doses of psychedelic drugs can have a considerable impact on this.
 A trip with LSD or psilocybin can lead to strong visualizations, almost religious experiences and intense emotions, which can cause a change in someone’s personality afterwards.

 A microdose does not cause that kind of intense experience (nor is it intended to).
-You won’t be tripping and won’t have world-shattering perceptions.
-But if a normal dose can affect personality, it is not strange to assume that a micro-dose will also affect it in some way.
+You will not trip or have World Disturbing Perceptions.
+But if a normal dose can affect personality, it is not surprising to assume that a microdose will also affect cognitive functions in some way.

 The effects of microdosing

 When people are asked about the effects of microdosing, they indicate that they mainly notice an improvement in their mood and well-being.
 They are more creative and feel better about themselves.
 They feel more connected to life, are more open-minded and their spiritual awareness is greater.
 You could see this as changes in their personality.